 Amabel Township is a special place in our family.
 My great-great-grandfather David Forsyth was the first settler there, and his daughter, Victoria, was the first non-native child born on the Bruce Peninsula.
 My grandmother was born in the original farmhouse that her grandfather built.

 On Oct.
 13, 1854, a treaty was signed with the Saugeen Indigenous peoples, purchasing a vast tract of land for future settlement.
 On August 26, 1855, the public land surveyor, Charles Rankin of Owen Sound, was instructed by the Crown to survey the townships of Amabel and Keppel.
 One year later, on November 20, an auction sale was held in Owen Sound for the purpose of the dispersal of this land.
-The centennial booklet reveals that "over 100,000 lots were sold, at an average price of 18s 6p or about $4.45 per acre."
+A Brief History of the Communities of Amabel Township written in 1961 in celebration of the centennial of that Bruce County township reveals that "over 100,000 lots were sold, at an average price of 18s 6p or about $4.45 per acre."

 Unfortunately, most of the land had fallen into the hands of speculators and only a few settlers actually carne to establish homesteads.
 By 1861, when the township was incorporated the first assessment rolls contained only 63 names with an assessment of $21,600.